 An MSP is typically administered as part of an organization’s contingent workforce program.
 It may encompass most (if not all) flexible work arrangements, including temporary staffing, independent contractors, freelance and gig workers, payrolled talent and statement of work (SOW) suppliers.
 The solution is managed by a PMO overseen by the service provider.
 The PMO works in conjunction with the client’s contingent workforce team.

 The MSP is responsible for day-to-day management of the program.
 It will facilitate tasks such as requisition processing, supply chain management, transactional reporting, analytics and market insights, and more.
 In conjunction with clients and using teams of talent advisors, providers are increasingly working on resource planning to optimize deployment.

 Two prevailing models currently dominate the market: supplier-funded and client-funded.
 Under a supplier-funded model, a percentage of invoices billed by a supplier is held back to cover program costs.
 As a result, there are no direct costs to the client.
 In markets where mark-up is low, however, some suppliers may be unwilling to participate in such a program or hold back their best talent for other clients.

 In a client-funded program, the client pays a fee to their MSP partner.
 Depending on the agreement, the charge can be fixed or variable.
-While it may appear more costly, a client-funded model may ultimately be more beneficial because it ensures suppliers deliver a higher quality of talent more quickly.
+While it may appear more costly, a client-funded model may ultimately be more beneficial because it ensures suppliers deliver a higher quality of talent more quickly.calculate now

 ready to learn how MSP advances contingent workforce management?